Ayoreo: The Areguede’urasade

 Seventeen Ayoreo-Totobiegosode people made contact in 2004 due to extensive deforestation in their territory.
 The group called themselves Areguede’urasade, meaning the band of Areguede.
 While they were living in the forest, they struggled to avoid contact, forced to flee from any sign of outsiders, and had to communicate by whistles to keep from being heard.
 They sometimes had to camp in the small patches of forest remaining around cattle pastures.
 Lucas Bessire recorded one story of the time before contact from a member of the Areguede’urasade describing traumatic experiences:“We saw tracks.
-Cojñone [the Ayoreo term for a white people], Strangers.
+Cojñone [the Ayoreo term for white people], Strangers.
 Where?
 It was hot.
 We ran far.
 Faaar.
 Swollen tongues.
 We cried.
 Crawling low.
 A water tank.
 It was full.
 One Cojnoi.
 Fat.
 A red shirt.
 Blood in the water.
 Trembling underneath.
 We ran.”The Areguede’urasade were contacted by another group of Totobiegosode who were sedentarized in 1986 by the New Tribes Mission.
 When the two tribes became one, the Areguede’urasade were forced to give up their culture, convert to Christianity, and perform servile tasks for the initial Totobiegosode group.
 Significant health issues were seen among members as a result of their treatment after contact.